 Delegation is a great way to increase your productivity and achieve more, especially if you have limited time available.

-By delegating you handover or outsource tasks that someone else is better qualified, more skilled or can do quicker than you.
+By delegating you handover or outsource tasks that someone else is better qualified, more skilled, can do quicker or has more time to do than you.

 However, there is a tendency to ‘dump’ tasks rather than delegate.
 These are more likely to be the urgent tasks, you’ve left to the last minute or possibly, for a similar reason had ‘dumped’ on you.